Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Use emojis

-You’ve already seen the example of emojis in the subject lines.
-It’s a popular way to make messages stand out in inboxes, especially in e-commerce.
+You’ve already seen examples of emojis in the subject lines.
+It’s a popular way to make messages stand out in inboxes, especially for e-commerce businesses.
 Still, only a minority of senders do it, so you can try it too to improve open rates and overall email marketing results.
 A few tips to help you make better use of emojis in your subject lines:

 • Don’t overdo it.